-The adoption of these revised standards has no significant financial effect on the interim financial information and there has been no significant change to the accounting policies applied in the interim financial information.
+The adoption of these revised standards did not have a material impact on the interim financial information of the Group and there has been no significant change to the accounting policies applied in the interim financial information.

 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.